Free

 The hybridity of farm insurance

 Farm property coverage is typically sold as part of a farm insurance policy.
 As many farmers and ranchers work and live in the same place, farm insurance is a blend of elements from both home and commercial policies.
 This hybrid coverage addresses the fact that a loss on the farm can be both personally and financially devastating.
-Sometimes farm insurance looks more like homeowners insurance, sometimes it looks more commercial, depending on the customer’s needs.
+Sometimes farm insurance looks more like homeowners’ insurance, sometimes it looks more commercial, depending on the customer’s needs.
 These policies also go by different names, varying by insurer.
-Common policy names include: farm and ranch insurance, farmowners insurance, and other farm oriented names.
+Common policy names include farm and ranch insurance, farmowners insurance, and other farm-oriented names.

 Importantly, the simplicity of the policy name masks the extensive creative opportunities to customize a policy for your farm or ranch, in particular.
 The policy covers property, starting with coverage of the dwelling on the farm and is combined with coverage for the operational needs of the farm business, including farm buildings, equipment, and supplies.
-Farm insurance also generally covers lability for injuries, but that’s discussed in another guide.
+Farm insurance also generally covers liability for injuries, but that’s discussed in another guide.

 We’ll be focusing on the farm property insurance aspect of farm insurance policies here.